Financial Aid

 If corrections are needed after filing the FAFSA, how can they be made?

-Corrections to your FAFSA can be made by visiting fafsa.gov.
+Corrections to your FAFSA can be made by visiting studentaid.gov

 What if my family or I have special circumstances?

-Special circumstances should be reported to your financial aid advisor by mail, email or fax.
+Special circumstances or a change in family circumstances should be reported to your financial aid advisor.